 The following is taken as interim conclusions for the L3 UE-to-Network Relay solution:

 - No showstopper has been identified by SA WG2 for L3 UE-to-Network solution.
-SA WG2 recommends L3 UE-to-Network Relay proceed into normative work, subject to RAN WG2 and SA WG3 conclusion: Sol#6 is taken as baseline.
+SA WG2 recommends L3 UE-to-Network Relay proceed into normative work, subject to RAN WG2 and SA WG3 conclusion:.

+- Solution #6 is taken as baseline for service that does not require end-to-end security protection against the Relay.Solution#23 is agreed to be used as an optional feature to provide end-to-end security for the Remote UE.

 - For L3 Relay discovery procedure, it is proposed to adopt the standalone discovery procedure (i.e. Model A and Model B), and, the additional information advertised by Relay UE as described in Sol#28 as the basis for normative work.